verimsu/Turkish-hate-speech-dataset/README.md

 ## Dataset Download Link
 To request access to the dataset, please read and sign the **"Data Usage Agreement"** and submit your signed copy.
 Access will be granted upon receipt of the signed agreement.

-Please send your signed copy to this e-mail address: so.dehghan87@gmail.com; somaiyeh.dehghan@sabanciuniv.edu
+Please send your signed copy to this e-mail address: so.dehghan87@gmail.com;  somaiyeh.dehghan@rumeli.edu.tr;  somaiyeh.dehghan@sabanciuniv.edu

 Once the agreement has been submitted, please request the dataset using Dataset Request Link.